 This combination of natural melatonin and anti-inflammatory properties makes tart cherries a popular choice for those seeking to improve their sleep quality naturally.
 There are over 100 types of cherries, each rich in nutrients like vitamin C and potassium.

 Research has shown that drinking tart cherry juice can positively impact sleep.
 In a particular study, [5] participants who consumed two cups of cherry juice daily experienced increased total sleep time and efficiency.
-Adding tart cherry juice to your diet seems to be a great way to enhance your sleep.
+Adding cherry juice to your diet seems to be a great way to enhance your sleep.

 Bananas